e-leal/project-3/README.md

 > npm i

-The dependencies should automatically be installed, however, you still need to set up the .env file, which will be covered in the Usage section.
+The dependencies should automatically be installed.
 ## Usage